Skip to main content

 Why Was VAT Replaced by GST?

-• Ease of Doing Business - If you run multiple businesses across different states in India, the earlier VAT system required separate registrations and understanding varied tax rates for each state, making compliance tedious and time-consuming.
+• Ease of Doing Business: If you run multiple businesses across different states in India, the earlier VAT system required separate registrations and understanding varied tax rates for each state, making compliance tedious and time-consuming.
 With GST, this fragmented process has been streamlined into a single, unified system, saving both time and effort.

 Did You Know?

-Now that you know what a Value Added Tax (VAT full form) is, let’s explore the differences between GST and VAT to help you gain a better clarity of these concepts.
+Now that you know what a Value Added Tax (VAT full form) is, let’s explore the differences between GST and VAT to help you gain better clarity of these concepts.

-FeatureValue Added Tax (VAT)Goods and Services Tax (GST)
+Goods and Services Tax (GST)

 Applicability

-Primarily on goods, the service tax was separate.
+Primarily on goods, the service tax was separate

 On both goods and services